 You really don’t know if the client’s revision requests are legitimate or fake.
 Freelancers aren’t mindreaders, which means you’ll have to judge revision requests on a case by case basis.
 With that being said, if the client says that the content is plagiarized or a duplicate of other work, and you checked this yourself, either prior to submitting it to your client or after they sent it back for a revision, and all checkers came back with 100 percent plagiarism-free, there’s a good chance this client is stealing content.
 Not to mention, if all your checkers came back with 100 percent unique content, you can’t change anything because you don’t know what to change.
 The only thing you can do is drop it, and your unscrupulous client knows this.

 The second type of red-flag revision request is one that contains a lot of changes, even to the point where it’s a 100 percent rewrite.
 Under no circumstances should any freelancer perform a 100 percent rewrite.
 This indicates that there was either something wrong with the client’s directions or a miscommunication between the writer and client or the client and their client.
 If you believe a 100 percent revision is legit, the client needs to be willing to pay for the new work, especially if the rewrite changes the scope of the article or involves changing topics.
 The other scenario is that the client dreamed up all these changes in order to force the freelancer to drop the article.
 Once the article is dropped, the client does not have to pay.
-All they have to do is take the version they copied and post it to their website.
+All they have to do is take the version they copied and post it on their website.

 Use It as an Example of Your Work

 The easiest way to deal with unpaid for content is to use it as an example of the content you can provide.
 Most professional freelance writers do not have time to create examples.
 Therefore, unpaid content is a great way to build your portfolio so that clients can see the type of work you do.
 If you primarily freelance on content mill sites, you can just post an excerpt of the content to your profile.
-Most content mills alow for examples and even have a specific section for examples.
+Most content mills allow for examples and even have a specific section for examples.
 If you work from your own website, you can create a page of examples in your various industries.
 However, before you post the content, make sure to remove any identifying information about the client that ordered the content.
 This means that you need to remove the city, company name, and names of people and any phone numbers.
 Once the content is no longer specific to your original client, you can post it.

 Shop It to Your Other Clients